kscottz/turtlebot4_docker/README.md

   * Now run, `rocker --x11 --devices=/dev/dri --volume=<full path to your directory>:/opt/ros/overlay_ws/src/tb4_toy <container name> bash` where the directory has been replaced by your new directory, and container is the container you want to use.
   * Here's an example from my system: `rocker --x11 --devices=/dev/dri --volume=/home/kscottz/Code/tb4_toy/:/opt/ros/overlay_ws/src/tb4_toy tb4 bash`

-**Important Note** -- if your laptop has a fancy graphics card you can enable it by omitting the line: `--devices=/dev/dri.`

 Note that this tutorial will require you to work inside the container at all times and should leave your host system untouched. *If you happen to change the Docker container's internal configuration and want to save it, you  will need to use `[docker commit](https://docs.docker.com/reference/cli/docker/container/commit/)` to save your work.

+### A Note on Graphics Cards

+If your laptop has a fancy graphics card you can enable it by omitting the line: `--devices=/dev/dri` when you start your container.
+If you have a discrete graphics card we recommend you use it!
+If you don't have a graphics card, don't worry!
+We've specifically configured this workshop to work on older laptops.

+### A Note on Editors

+The container for this workshop contains most of the common terminal editors found on Linux systems.
+You are more than welcome to use them.
+If you mounted your filesystem into Docker you can also use any editor on your host systems to edit files.
+If you have never used a terminal editor before this may be the easier approach.

 ### Want to use just Docker?